ysharplanguage/FastJsonParser/README.md

 I do *not* recommend it for any use in production, at this stage.
 This may evolve soon, but for one thing to begin with, it's in need of more extensive JSON conformance tests.

-That being said, feel free to fork/bugfix/augment/improve it at your own will.
+That being said, feel free to fork / bugfix / augment / improve it at your own will.

+(You only risk to have some fun doing so. :)

 I do think there is still room for raw performance improvement.
 In fact, I am not quite done experimenting with my ideas in that respect, and will try to continue doing so in this repository.